tomcourt/enguino/README.md

 ### Sensors

 The sensor system is fairly generic but currently only Van's Aircraft engine sensors have predefined configurations.
 The resistive sensors will have a 240 ohm(1%) pull up to Vcc.
 This will require up to 18 ma per sensor, or for the typical 5 sensors (fuel x 2, oil-p, oil-t, fuel-p) 90 ma total.
 This provides a good compromise between power usage, heat and loss of resolution.
 This provides 9 bits of resolution.
 To limit resistor heating to reasonable levels, .5 watt resistors should be used.
 Resistor temp. rise should be no more than 100 deg.
 C in free air.
 A resistance < 16 ohms will register as a short failure. > 480 ohms will register as an open failure.
-To convert from ADC units to ohms use this formula `ohms = 240 * (adc / (1024-adc))`.
+To convert from ADC units to ohms use this formula `ohms = 240 * (adc / (1024-adc))`, this will require long divided by long division unfortunately or a lookup/interpolation table.

 All but the oil-temp sensor are 33.5-240 ohm sensors.
-The scale is as follow: zero=240, half=103, full=33.5 ohms.
+These usually scale linearly by resistance.
+Some may scale closer to ADC counts as follow: zero=240ohm/511adc, half=103ohm/716adc, full=33.5ohm/898adc.
 The oil temperature sensor (for a Rochester 3080-37) as follows (degF=ohms): 100=497, 150=179, 200=72, 250=34.
 This is a thermistor.
 Using a Steinhar-Hart calculator the conversion formula becomes `degrees Kelvin = 1 / (0.0016207535760566691 + 0.0002609330007304247 * log(R) + -1.0278556187396396e-7 * log(R)^3)`.
 A lookup table will certainly be required.

 For resistive sensors still attached to the gauge, the gauge itself provides the pull up resistance and voltage.
 For Vans Aircraft engine instruments the pull up is 5 volts and the resistor is about 227 ohms(measured externally, internally the resistor appears to be 240 ohms, 5%).
 The pin can be directly connected if the voltage can't exceed Vcc by more than .5v.
 Otherwise a series resistor as discussed later could be attached to isolate the pin.